openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 #### Cluster DNS Operator

-Cluster DNS Operator will deploy CoreDNS with the `egressfirewall` plugin enabled by adding it to the corefile.
+Cluster DNS Operator will deploy CoreDNS with the `ocp_dnsnameresolver` plugin enabled by adding it to the corefile.
 For the EgressFirewall rules to apply consistently, even for DNS names that are resolved by custom upstreams, it will be added to all server blocks in the corefile.
-As the plugin will watch and update the `EgressFirewallDNSName` CRs in the `dns.openshift.io` api-group, proper RBAC permissions will be needed to be added to the `ClusterRole` for CoreDNS.
+As the plugin will watch and update the `DNSNameResolver` CRs in the `network.openshift.io` api-group, proper RBAC permissions will be needed to be added to the `ClusterRole` for CoreDNS.

-The new `EgressFirewallDNSName` controller will be added to the Cluster DNS Operator.
-The controller will watch the `EgressFirewallDNSName` CRs, and will send DNS lookup requests for the `spec.name` field.
+The new `DNSNameResolver` controller will be added to the Cluster DNS Operator.
+The controller will watch the `DNSNameResolver` CRs, and will send DNS lookup requests for the `spec.name` field.
 It will also re-resolve the `status.resolvedNames[*].dnsName` fields based on the corresponding next lookup time(TTL + last lookup time).

-For wildcard DNS names, the controller will query for the DNS names that get added to the `.status` of the corresponding `EgressFirewallDNSName` CR, including the wildcard DNS name, even if it doesn't get added to the `.status`.
-However, the list of the DNS names to lookup for a wildcard DNS name should also not become stale if a DNS name belonging its subdomain is removed.
-To achieve this a retry counter will be used for the DNS name lookups.
-If the lookup fails for a DNS name listed in the `.status` of a `EgressFirewallDNSName` CR for a threshold number of times (say 5), then the DNS name will be removed from the `.status` by the controller.
-However, the DNS lookup will only fail if the corresponding wildcard
+For wildcard DNS names, the controller will query for the DNS names that get added to the `.status` of the corresponding `DNSNameResolver` CR, including the wildcard DNS name, even if it doesn't get added to the `.status`.
-DNS name does not have an `A` or `AAAA` record.
-Otherwise, the response will be same as the IP addresses associated with the `A` or `AAAA` record of the wildcard DNS name.

 #### CoreDNS

-The new external plugin `egressfirewall` will be added to a new github repository.
+The new external plugin `ocp_dnsnameresolver` will be added to a new github repository.
 The plugin will be enabled by adding its details in the `plugin.cfg` file of the CoreDNS repository.
 As the plugin will inspect the DNS lookup queries and response from other plugins, it needs to be added before the other plugins
 (namely `forward` plugin) which takes care of the DNS lookups for the DNS names external to the cluster.

-The `egressfirewall` plugin will watch the `EgressFirewallDNSName` CRs and whenever there is a DNS lookup which matches one of the `EgressFirewallDNSName`
+The `ocp_dnsnameresolver` plugin will watch the `DNSNameResolver` CRs and whenever there is a DNS lookup which matches one of the `DNSNameResolver`
-CRs (either regular or wildcard DNS names or both), then it will update the `.status` of the `EgressFirewallDNSName` CR(s) if there's any change in the corresponding IP addresses and/or the next lookup time information (TTL + last lookup time).
+CRs (either regular or wildcard DNS names or both), then it will update the `.status` of the `DNSNameResolver` CR(s) if there's any change in the corresponding IP addresses and/or the next lookup time information (TTL + last lookup time).
 The process is explained in the [Workflow Description](#workflow-description) section.

-`SharedIndexInformer` will be used for tracking events related to `EgressFirewallDNSName` CRs.
+`SharedIndexInformer` will be used for tracking events related to `DNSNameResolver` CRs.
 The details about the regular and wildcard DNS names will be stored in two separate maps by the plugin.
-Whenever there is a DNS lookup, if there is no `EgressFirewallDNSName` CRs created, then the `egressfirewall` plugin will just send the received response to the lookup.
+Whenever there is a DNS lookup, if there is no `DNSNameResolver` CRs created, then the `ocp_dnsnameresolver` plugin will just send the received response to the lookup.
 A DNS name will be checked for a match in both the maps.
 If there is no match then also the plugin will just send the received response to the lookup.
-However, when a match is found (in either of the maps or in both), then the corresponding `EgressFirewallDNSName` CR is updated with the current IP addresses along with the corresponding TTL and current time as the last lookup time, if the same information is not already available.
+However, when a match is found (in either of the maps or in both), then the corresponding `DNSNameResolver` CR is updated with the current IP addresses along with the corresponding TTL and current time as the last lookup time, if the same information is not already available.

+The plugin will ensure that the list of the DNS names to lookup for a wildcard DNS name does not become stale if a DNS name belonging its subdomain is removed.
+To achieve this a retry counter (`resolutionFailures`) will be used for the DNS name lookups.
+If the lookup fails for a DNS name listed in the `.status` of a
+`DNSNameResolver` CR for a threshold number of times (say 5), then the DNS name will be removed from the `.status` by the plugin.
+However, the DNS lookup will only fail if the corresponding wildcard DNS name does not have an `A` or `AAAA` record.
+Otherwise, the response will be same as the IP addresses associated with the `A` or `AAAA` record of the wildcard DNS name.

 #### OVN-K cluster manager

-For every unique DNS name used in EgressFirewall rules, OVN-K cluster manager will create a corresponding `EgressFirewallDNSName` CR.
+For every unique DNS name used in EgressFirewall rules, OVN-K cluster manager will create a corresponding `DNSNameResolver` CR.
 The name of the CR will be assigned using a hash function (similar to the ComputeHash [here](https://github.com/openshift/kubernetes/blob/master/pkg/controller/controller_utils.go#L1157-L1172)) prefixed by `dns-`.
-It will also delete a `EgressFirewallDNSName` CR, when all the rules containing the corresponding DNS name are deleted.
+The input to the hash function will be the DNS name.
+It will also delete a `DNSNameResolver` CR, when all the rules containing the corresponding DNS name are deleted.

 #### OVN-K master(s)

-The OVN-K master(s) will watch the `EgressFirewallDNSName` CRs.
+The OVN-K master(s) will watch the `DNSNameResolver` CRs.
 Whenever the `.status` of the CRs will be updated with new IP addresses and corresponding
 TTL information for a DNS name, OVN-K master(s) will update the `AddressSet` mapped to the DNS name.
 This `AddressSet` will be linked to the ACL rule(s) for the EgressFirewall rule(s) in which the DNS name is used.
 This will ensure that the latest IP addresses are always updated in the `AddressSets`.